 Marsaxlokk is a charming fishing village located in the South-Eastern part of Malta.
 A postcard-like location, it is a true symbol of Malta for many.

 The village hosts a daily, open-air market, very popular amongst the tourists and locals alike.
-It is an extremely colourful and charming village with a harbour filled with traditional bright Maltese luzzu boats and promenade filled with restaurants serving traditional cuisine and fresh seafood.
+It is an extremely colourful and charming village with a harbour filled with traditional bright Maltese luzzu boats and a promenade filled with restaurants serving traditional cuisine and fresh seafood.

-From there you can take a hike up to St Peters Pool.
-It takes between 30 to 45 minutes to get there but i assure you – it is worth it.
+From there, you can take a hike up to St Peter’s Pool.
+It takes between 30 to 45 minutes to get there, but I assure you – it is worth it.

 After the swim, walk back to the village for a relaxing dinner in Marsaxlokk.

 There is no public transport between Marsaxlokk and St Peters pool, so you have to take this into consideration.
 If walking back to the village is too much, you can take a taxi.
 Use a Bolt (Maltese Uber), and a one-way journey will cost you around €7.

 Busses are running from and to Marsaxlokk.
 Route 85 will take you back to Valetta, from which you will be able to return to your original destination.